June K. Berg - "Thankful For" on Thanksgiving Day

 - God blessed me with a rewarding occupation. - an occupation that resulted in not only a comfortable living for the family but also provided the means for June and my final years.

 - God blessed me with a rewarding second occupation in the forensic sciences.
 This occupation provided the means for traveling though out the United States and Europe.
 In the years before Alzheimer's took over June's life, it permitted June and I to visit most European countries and to travel to our favorite city of London many times.
-By the year 2005 however, June had moved deeply into the shadows of Alzheimer's.
-The year 2005 changed our world forever!
+However, by the year 2005, June had moved deeply into the shadows of Alzheimer's and our world was changed forever.

 Thanksgiving - 2005